zacharytam-0411/StarT-docs/docs/Gameplay/Lines/Chemical Lines/Plastics & Rubbers/Plastics/PEEK.md

 # PEEK (Polyether Ether Ketone)

+PEEK is a type of plastic that is widely used late-game.
+In reality, it is a colourless organic thermoplastic polymer in the polyaryletherketone (PAEK) family, used in engineering applications.

 ## How to Make PEEK

 **PEEK is mainly made from *4,4-Difluorobenzophenone Dust* and *Disodium Salt of Hydroquione dust***